 Companies undergo due diligence to determine whether the transaction makes sense, given what each party wishes to achieve.
 In other words, it is vitally important because it helps you develop confidence in the other party’s ability to uphold their end of the bargain before pressing forward.

-How to Prepare for Due Diligence
+How Should You Prepare for Due Diligence?

 For this post, we assume that you expect to be the subject of due diligence and must get your internal story straight to impress a potential investor or acquirer.
 In other words, you expect to be on the “sell side” of the financial transaction.